yktoo/yktoo.com/content/blog/0253/index.en.md

 Once the check-list is clear, the pilot requests a permission to take off and steers the aircraft onto the runway.
 {{< imgfig "https://2.bp.blogspot.com/-PPMm8Ruy2L0/Vat7t6xfMYI/AAAAAAAAjzY/cxO57x-76tQ/s1600/dsc09675.picasaweb.jpg" "Heading for the runway." >}}

-Meanwhile, a private jet [Embraer Phenom 100][wiki:en:Embraer_Phenom_100] arrives at the runway.
+Meanwhile, a private jet {{< wiki "Embraer_Phenom_100" "en" "Embraer Phenom 100" >}} arrives at the runway.
 It's kind of pricey, a new one costs some four million euros:
 {{< imgfig "https://4.bp.blogspot.com/-2uwa5lKKmAk/Vat71UNRk-I/AAAAAAAAj1s/vJIxpOQRd54/s1600/dsc09713.picasaweb.jpg" "Embraer Phenom 100." >}}

 We're taking off and then flying!
 The cockpit has a funny little door, but don't stick your hand through it, at the speed of 300 km/h it can give you a very unpleasant experience.